Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Compact tropical amoebas

 which define the complex structure $J_s$ on $X_P$, and of their relation to the $Log_t$ amoebas in $\R^n$ \cite{GKZ,Mi,FPT,R}.

 Let $\breve{Z}_{s}\subset(\C^{*})^{n}$ be the complex hypersurface defined by the Laurent polynomial

 where $a_m\in \C^*, v(m)\in \R$.
-One natural thing to do in order to obtain the large complex structure limit, consists in introducing the complex structure on $(\C^{*})^{n}$ defined by the complex coordinates $w=e^{z_{s}}$ where $z_{s}=sy+i\theta$, and taking the $s\to+\infty$ limit.
+One natural thing to do in order to obtain the large K\"ahler structure limit, consists in introducing the complex structure on $(\C^{*})^{n}$ defined by the complex coordinates $w=e^{z_{s}}$ where $z_{s}=sy+i\theta$, and taking the $s\to+\infty$ limit.
 Then, the map $w\mapsto y$ coincides with the $Log_{t}$ map for $s=\log t.$ However, this deformation of the complex structure, which is well defined for the open dense orbit $(\C^{*})^{n}\subset X_{P}$ never extends to any (even partial) toric compactification of $(\C^{*})^{n}$.
 Indeed, that would correspond to rescaling the original symplectic potential by $s$, which is incompatible with the correct behavior at the boundary of the polytope found by Guillemin and Abreu.
-Instead, the appropriate thing to do is to consider symplectic potential deformations as above.
-Even though all complex structures on a compact toric manifold $X_{P}$ are equivalent, note that by deforming the complex structure while keeping the symplectic structure fixed we are deforming the K\"ahler metric to, in general, non-equivalent metrics.
-The $s\to+\infty$-limit shares several properties with the large complex structure limits in the differential geometric description proposed in \cite{KS1,KS2}.

 As we will describe below, for deformations in the direction of quadratic $\psi$ in (\ref{gg}), in the limit we obtain the $Log_{t}$ map amoeba intersected with the polytope $P$.
 The significative difference is that our limiting tropical amoebas are now compact and live inside $P$.
 For more general $\psi$, they live in the compact image of $P$ by the Legendre transform $\L_{\psi}$ in (\ref{ltr}) and are determined by the locus of non-dif\-fer\-en\-tia\-bi\-li\-ty of a piecewise linear function, namely as the tropical amoeba of \cite{GKZ,Mi},